gh-andre/KeePassFont/README.md

     git checkout v2-50-1

-Run `cmd.exe` and run `vcvarsall.bat` from Visual Studio installation to set up x64 build environment.
+Run `cmd.exe` and run `vcvarsall.bat` from the Visual Studio installation to set up the x64 build environment.

     vcvarsall.bat x64